 Cole: Let's change the subject.
 Are you fasting for Yom Kippur, Mr. Kalou?

-Kelso (to Phelps): You're trying to make a name for yourself with this shit-heel?
-Look at this chump, with his 200 dollar suit and his 2,000 dollar car!
+Kelso: [to Phelps] You're trying to make a name for yourself with this shit-heel?
+Look at this chump, with his $200 suit and his $2,000 car!

 Biggs: That's reassuring.
 What's radiation?

-Made even funnier in a Funny Background Event, where Carruthers immediately hides behind a counter when he walks in.
-The gamer that notices this knows this wont end well.
+- Made even funnier in a Funny Background Event, where Carruthers immediately hides behind a counter when he walks in.
+Along with Pinker's gleeful grin, the gamer that notices this knows this won't end well.

 Roy: Fifty bucks?
 Do they think I'm made of money?